 Freelancing websites like these also tend to have features for current or past clients to leave testimonials and reviews of your work.
 This can improve your credibility and give you access to more clients the longer you hold the profiles.

 Keep in mind that each online tutoring option has its own requirements and specifications, so be sure to do thorough research into which one is right for you.

 The Princeton Review encourages students to choose online tutoring over in-person tutoring for a variety of reasons, from having complete control over their schedule to being able to consult multiple experts at once.
 These same benefits can be applied to the tutors themselves, though there are still some advantages to teaching in person.

 In-person tutors tend to be able to work more directly with their clients’ needs.
-They can run physical activities such as lab experiments and games that bolster the students’ learning and reinforce the day’s lessons.
+They can run physical activities such as lab experiments and games that bolster the students’ learning (whether physical or distance learning) and reinforce the day’s lessons.
 They also don’t have to worry about technical issues costing them time or money.

 Unfortunately, in-person tutors are limited to a very specific service area.
 They’re also often responsible for transportation costs to and from clients’ homes, or the cost of operating a tutoring facility.
 They may work with a particular institution that controls their schedule and availability.

 Online tutoring can often be more efficient, both in terms of time and money, for everyone involved.
 An online tutor can work from the comfort of their own home and set their own schedule.
 They’re also able to work with clients all around the country, and potentially all over the world.

 There is the risk of technical failure for online tutors, though.
 They need to have the proper equipment for teaching at home, including a well-equipped work computer and software for communicating with students and sharing interactive lessons.
 Online tutors need reliable, high-speed internet connections, and may be in trouble if there is an issue with connectivity.